Pin-up model: History

-Other pin-ups were artwork depicting idealized versions of the beautiful or attractive woman.
+Other pin-ups were artwork that depicted idealized versions of beautiful or attractive women.
 An early example of the latter type was the Gibson Girl, a representation of the New Woman drawn by Charles Dana Gibson.
 "Because the New Woman was symbolic of her new ideas about her sex, it was inevitable that she would also come to symbolize new ideas about sexuality."
 Unlike the photographed actresses and dancers generations earlier, art gave artists the freedom to draw women in many different ways.
-The 1932 Esquire "men's" magazine featured many drawings and "girlie" cartoons but was most famous for its "Vargas Girls".
+The "men's" magazine Esquire featured many drawings and "girlie" cartoons but was most famous for its "Vargas Girls".
 Prior to World War II, Vargas Girls were praised for their beauty and less focus was on their sexuality.
 However, during the war, the drawings transformed into women playing dress-up in military drag and drawn in seductive manners, like that of a child playing with a doll.
 Vargas Girls became so popular that from 1942 to 1946, owing to a high volume of military demand, "9 million copies of the magazine-without adverts and free of charge was sent to American troops stationed overseas and in domestic bases."
-The Vargas Girls were adapted as nose art on many World War II bomber and fighter aircraft; Generally, they were not seen negatively or as prostitutes, but mostly as inspiring female patriots that were helpful for good luck.
+The Vargas Girls were adapted as nose art on many World War II bomber and fighter aircraft; generally, they were not seen negatively or as prostitutes, but mostly as inspiring female patriots that were helpful for good luck.

-Among the other well-known artists specializing in the field were Earle K. Bergey, Enoch Bolles, Gil Elvgren, George Petty, Rolf Armstrong, Zoë Mozert, Duane Bryers and Art Frahm.
+Among the other well-known American artists specializing in the field were Earle K. Bergey, Enoch Bolles, Gil Elvgren, George Petty, Rolf Armstrong, Zoë Mozert, Duane Bryers, and Art Frahm.
 Notable contemporary pin-up artists include Olivia De Berardinis, known for her pin-up art of Bettie Page and her pieces in Playboy.